 With so much being dependent upon having an enticing title, we have devised a handy little guide to make your headline stand out from the crowd.
 But the number 1 question you should be asking yourself is: would this make me want to read on?

 By all means, publish a well-written list of ways you can create an attention-grabbing headline (see what we did there?), but never say ‘things’.
 Use a more interesting word like ‘reasons’, ‘ways’, ‘lessons’ or ‘secrets’ to imply that a reader will actually learn something useful from your article.
-If they won’t, then there isn’t much point in them wasting their time.

 If it is not super-clear what an article is about, it’s unlikely that it will entice readers.
 For example, would you be more likely to read an article titled ‘being healthy’, or the more specific ‘6 fascinating ways that tomatoes are proven to boost your immune system’?
 If your answer is the latter, then you’re on the right lines.